Village Life in Nepal

 Nepalese Architecture

-Traditionally, buildings are one-story high, with thick walls to modulate temperature and protect them from cold mountain airs.
-Roofs slated or of metal are designed to shed snow during winter months and provide shelter from the monsoon rains.
+Traditionally, the buildings are single-storeyed with thick walls to modulate the temperature and protect them from cold mountain airs.
+Roofs slated or of metal shed snow during winter months and provide shelter from the monsoon rains.

 Village Architecture

-Most of the villages were known for typical and intricately carved wood window frames and other wooden doors speaking loudly of the rich artistic heritage; these are much-needed resources used primarily not only for the aesthetic appeal that they provide in the dim cold environment of these high ranges but also very effectively for regulating ventilation and sash lighting.
+Most of the villages were known for typical and intricately carved wood window frames and other wooden doors speaking loudly of the rich artistic heritage, much-needed resources primarily used not only for the aesthetic appeal that they provide in the dim cold environment of these high ranges but very effectively for regulating ventilation and sash lighting.

 AGRICULTURAL/Farming: The major backbone of life in villages